sws2apps/jw-epub-parser/README.md

 #### epubData

-type: `string` or `blob` or `url`
+type: `string` or `blob` or `url` or `HtmlCollections<array>`

-It can be the path to the EPUB file or EPUB file's blob or url to download the EPUB file
+It can be the path to the EPUB file or EPUB file's blob or url to download the EPUB file.
+An array of HTML files containing the source materials can also be used.

 ## Return